semperai/amica/docs/overview/emotion-system.md

 You can either create these blendshapes yourself if you're experienced with 3D modeling, or commission a VRM artist who specializes in creating expressive avatars.
 Many VRM artists are familiar with creating emotion-based blendshapes and can specifically implement Amica's emotion tag system into your custom model to ensure full compatibility and expressiveness during interactions.
 ## Future Plans

-In the future the emotion system will be expanded to work with subconcious sub-routines
+In the future the emotion system will be expanded to work with subconscious sub-routines